badalsarkar/notes/design-pattern.md

 - Parameterized types (Generics) is also a way to reuse code.
 - Understanding run-time structure and compile-time structure of code is important.
 Design pattern helps to understand that.

+- The hard part about object-oriented design is decomposing a system into objects.The task is difficult because many factors come into play: encapsulation, granularity,dependency, flexibility, performance, evolution, re-usability, and on and on.
+They all influence the decomposition, often in conflicting ways

+- When a request is sent to an object, the particular operation that is performed depends on both the request and the receiving object.
+Different objects that support identical requests may have different implementations of the operations that fulfill these requests.
+The run-time association of a request to an object and one of its operations is known as dynamic binding.

+##